graezykev/normalise-your-git-commit-and-push/steps.md

 Just now, we have two commits including `index.js` and `eslint.config.js`, in which there are actually ESLint issues, but they were committed using tricks (`--no-verify`).

-The commits in the yellow rectangle are the so-called **incremental changes** to be pushed, but they should not be pushed since they have ESLint issues!

 ![alt text](images/image-14.png)

+The commits in the red rectangle are the so-called **incremental changes** to be pushed, but they should not be pushed since they have ESLint issues!

 But don't panic, we've got your back!
 They won't be able to be pushed because they will face the punishment of the **Git Push Hook** we made above!